 Livengood Produce had amazing leeks - I made a delicious confit of leeks which is going onto my pizza tomorrow night - confit of leeks, saga Bleu from Shellbark Hollow, roasted delicata squash from Peg, and Frecon apple slices - YUM!

 Livengood also had these things - truth be told I didn't know what they were - flame red and about the size of duck egg - - - eggplants - never saw anything like them!!!
-I sauteed them in a little olive oil - - -
+I sauteed them in a little olive oil - - - and then added some bitter greens from Taproot.
+They kept their color after sauteeing - so cool!

 Look at these gorgeous purple beans from Livengood